Labradoodle Rescue & Goldendoodle Rescue

 While It is noble, commendable and appreciated that you are considering becoming a temporary foster for DRC, we feel that it's important for you to understand the responsibilities involved with fostering a doodle.
 Once the initial emergency of saving a dogs life is past, fostering like adoption, requires a tremendous amount of time, commitment, patience, flexibility and tolerance among other things.
 Fostering is not always easy.
 We hope that if you decide to foster for DRC that you will be willing to work with the dogs in your care and not only help them find their way to their new forever homes, but help them to also become wonderful family members.

 There are many reasons why a doodle ends up needing a new home.
 Some were purchased on a whim by people that didn’t understand the temperament and needs of the breed.
 Sometimes lifestyle changes such as job loss or divorce are a factor in a dogs re-homing.
 Other doodles lose their homes when their owners become too sick or elderly to provide them with the necessary care.
 Sometimes owners are forced to enter an assisted-living facility or they pass away.

 Others are surrendered by people who just no longer want them.
 Regardless of the reasons why a doodle finds it's way into rescue, the care that the dog will require while in a transitional foster home can at times involve more than just the provision of basic food, water and shelter.

-We are always looking for special loving foster homes and families that will provide not only the basics, but the extra care and attention that is sometimes necessary to insure that the doodles in our program become better companions and ultimately find their way to new forever homes.
+We are always looking for special loving foster homes and families that will provide not only the basics, but the extra care and attention that is sometimes necessary to ensure that the doodles in our program become better companions and ultimately find their way to new forever homes.

 Fostering Puppy Mill Survivors